 Do you own a National Park Service annual pass?
-It has been a few years since we let ours expire, but living in Utah, the value is easily recouped, so we took the plunge and have our 2016 pass proudly hanging from our rearview window.
-To take full advantage of the pass and the national parks in and around the state of Utah, we've put together an ambition plan to use it at least 15 times.
+To take full advantage of the pass and the national parks in and around the state of Utah, we've put together an ambitious plan to use it at least 15 times.
 With 10 National Parks in and around the state of Utah, planning our visits (or your vacation) is full of possibilities...

 Utah's Mighty Five

 Utah's five national parks are iconic and worth every bit of attention they receive.
 With notoriety, though, come the crowds.
 For the best experience, avoid peak travel times (both times of year and times of day).
 Not only will it do wonders to save your sanity, your stories and photos will be completely different than your ten friends who suffered long lines and short tempers in the heat of a midday July vacation outing.
 Quick tips to make your bucket list trip enjoyable?